MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-cluster-csvs.md

 - Volume-level backup of a CSV volume can be run from any node that connects to the CSV volume.
 - Your backup application can use software snapshots or hardware snapshots.
 Depending on the ability of your backup application to support them, backups can use application-consistent and crash-consistent Volume Shadow Copy Service (VSS) snapshots.
 - If you are backing up CSV that have multiple running virtual machines, you should generally choose a management operating system-based backup method.
 If your backup application supports it, multiple virtual machines can be backed up simultaneously.
-- CSV support backup requestors running Windows Server 2012 R2 Backup, Windows Server 2012 Backup or Windows Server 2008 R2 Backup.
+- CSV support backup requestors running Windows Server Backup.
 However, Windows Server Backup generally provides only a basic backup solution that may not be suited for organizations with larger clusters.
 Windows Server Backup does not support application-consistent virtual machine backup on CSV.
 It supports crash-consistent volume-level backup only.
 (If you restore a crash-consistent backup, the virtual machine will be in the same state it was if the virtual machine had crashed at the exact moment that the backup was taken.)
 A backup of a virtual machine on a CSV volume will succeed, but an error event will be logged indicating that this is not supported.
 - You may require administrative credentials when backing up a failover cluster.

 > [!IMPORTANT]